Eunsong/SpinDynamicsSimulator/README.md

          .         .        .

 where each column indicates k-value(*m/nk* precisely), frequency, and spin-deviation in k-w space.
 You can plot this file using your favorite plotting tool that supports either 3d plot or contour plot.
-Here I will plot it using gnuplot.
+Here I will plot it using *gnuplot*.
 If you go to */examples/squareFM/* folder, you can find a gnuplot script named *plotting_script*.
 You can simply execute this script to create a figure,

     gnuplot plotting_script